 The Final Steps

-After purchasing your Pipdig theme you can either request them to install it for you (free of charge) if don’t know how or don’t have time or you can play about with the theme and start customizing your new blog!!
-This was the best part of the whole process but took me about two days to get the blog looking how I wanted it to look.
-I just went down each option in the customisation bar and tweaked them about until I got to a point where I was happy.
+After purchasing your theme you can either request them to install it for you (free of charge) or install it yourself.
+This is when you can start customizing your new blog!!
+This was the best part of the whole process but took me.
+It took about two days to get the blog to look how I wanted.
+I just went down each option in the customisation bar and tweaked them about until I was happy.
 You will be really surprised with how many options there are for you to play with and the combinations are endless.

-Overall, the process went better than I expected but it was a massive jump that I am so proud I have taken on.
-It was worth the money in every way, there is a lot of things to consider in terms of cost and whether moving is right for you.
-But I recommend you read blog posts, do your research and I am sure you will come to a decision that is right for you.
-I have come out of this process a lot more knowledgeable and I will take what I have learnt with me in future design challenges.
+Overall, the process went better than I expected.
+It was worth the money in every way, there are a few things to consider in terms of cost and whether it is right for you.
+But I recommend you read blog posts, do your research and I am sure you will come to the right decision.
+I have come out of this process a lot more knowledgeable and I will take what I have learnt with me in future challenges.

 Be sure to keep an eye out for a blog post I’ll be doing at later date on Plug-Ins that I recommend that would work really well for a self hosted blog and how they can boost statistics and keep your blog safe from malicious attacks.

 If you have any questions regarding this post feel free to comment and I will answer any questions you ask to the best of my abilities.
 Don’t hesitate to ask!
 I hope I have helped inform you on the process, do let me know if you are thinking of moving or have already moved.
 I would love to hear.